UltharPeliki7/IndianRiverHackerspace/Readme.md

 # Indian River Hackerspace

 ## Mission:
-We seek to support citizen science efforts, science literacy, manufacturing literacy, and creation of opportunities to make things and learn how to make things.
-We would like to be a hub of tools, information, knowledge and skill.
-We also want to operate as a research center.
-As an organization, we want to produce machines for sale to fund non-profit activities under fundraising.
+We  support citizen science, science literacy, manufacturing literacy, by providing hands-on access to tools, instruction, and shared expertise.
+We’re building a hub of capability that produces documented learning, prototypes, and research-style projects.
+As an organization, we want to produce machines for sale(like printmaking presses) to fund non-profit activities under fundraising.
 We do not allow for manufacturing firearms or weapons in our facilities.

 We are currently a garage-scale research Hackerspace where you can learn to build real things and run real projects.
 Founded 2/19/2026.